 The steps required will differ depending on whether your company is solvent or insolvent, so this article is broken up into two parts.

-Can I Liquidate the Company Myself?
+Can I Liquidate my own Company?

 Regardless of whether your company is solvent or insolvent, you will need the services of a licensed insolvency practitioner to liquidate your company.